 What is Namaste Pay?

-In short, Namaste Pay is Nepal Telecom’s version of a digital payment service.
-The government-owned telecom is launching its own e-wallet to offer distinct services which the existing ones are lacking.
+In short, Namaste Pay is Nepal Telecom (NTC)’s version of a digital payment service.
+The government-owned telecom has launched its own e-wallet to offer distinct services which the existing ones are lacking.
 If you are asking what could it comprise of when I said ‘existing ones are lacking.’
-Well, Namaste Pay will allow you to pay your financial transactions with a mobile balance.
-And that is just the start.
+Well, Namaste Pay will allow you to pay your financial transactions offline.

 How Is It Different?